Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Experiments

-Beyond quantitative comparisons, we also qualitatively visualize and interpret the key skills $\phi(s,a)$ associated with example pose dynamics.
-We examine the time-varying weights $u(t)$ and compare them with the behavioral syllable segmentation produced by Keypoint-MoSeq (Fig.~\ref{fig:exp3}B).
-We present five example clips of observed animal behavior, each consisting of five consecutive frames.
-Each clip is characterized by a unique combination of motor skills.
-For each clip, we show the top 1-2 most dominant skills.
-For each skill, we display the animal’s skeleton with red arrows showing the motion field, computed by averaging the actions that most strongly activate that skill.
-The movement semantics of each skill are labeled above the visualizations.
-A more comprehensive visualization of all learned skills is included in the Appendix. \ref{sec:app_keymoseq}.
+Beyond quantitative comparisons, we also qualitatively visualize and interpret $\phi(s,a)$ associated with example pose dynamics.
+For MCD, we examine the time-varying $u(t)$ of a long animal behavior video (length=250), from which we extract five clips (length=5), each of which corresponds to a unique mixture of motifs (Fig.~\ref{fig:exp3}B).
+For each clip, we show the top 1-2 most dominant motifs, and display them using average pose and actions, computed by averaging the states and actions that most strongly activate that motif.
+Each motif is labeled with its meaning.
+A more comprehensive visualization is included in Appendix~\ref{sec:app_keymoseq}.
+On the same video, we show the latents inferred by SemiSeg (Fig.~\ref{fig:exp3}C) and OPAL (Fig.~\ref{fig:exp3}D).
+For clarity, we further run KMeans (k=10) on the first 10 PCs of the latents and show the clustering result at the bottom.
+The segmentation produced by Keypoint-MoSeq is shown in Fig.~\ref{fig:exp3}E.

-By combining the discovered skills with real animal behavior, we assess the interpretability of each skill in the five clips (Fig.~\ref{fig:exp3}B).
-First, the right-turn behavior in clip 1 is captured by the dominance of two rightward skills (skill 1 and skill 2).
-A stronger movement at the head is reflected by a higher value of skill 1.
+By combining the discovered motifs with real animal behavior, we assess the interpretability of each motif in the five clips (Fig.~\ref{fig:exp3}B).
+First, the right-turn behavior in clip 1 is captured by the dominance of two rightward motifs (motif 1 and motif 2).
+A stronger movement at the head is reflected by a higher value of motif 1.
 Clips 2, 3, and 4 show the mouse turning right, pausing to groom its head and ears, and then continuing to turn right.
-The alternate dominance of skill 3 and skill 4 aligns well with the behavior dynamics.
-Clip 5 shows a simultaneous behavioral mixture of moving forward and sniffing, and is captured by the equal strength of skill 5 and skill 6.
-Across all skills, skill 4 appears across clips 2, 3, and 4, showing its general utility.
-The transitions and mixtures of behaviors are effectively reflected in the learned skills and their temporal weights $u(t)$.
+The alternate dominance of motif 3 and motif 4 aligns well with the behavior dynamics.
+Clip 5 shows a simultaneous behavioral mixture of moving forward and sniffing, and is captured by the equal strength of motif 5 and motif 6.
+Across all motifs, motif 4 appears across clips 2, 3, and 4, showing its general utility.
+The transitions and mixtures of behaviors are effectively reflected in the learned motifs and their temporal weights $u(t)$.